Bussy D'Ambois

-The Tragedy of Bussy D'Ambois (1603–1607) is a Jacobean stage play written by George Chapman.
+Bussy D'Ambois: A Tragedie (probably written 1603–1604; first published 1607) is a Jacobean stage play written by George Chapman.
 Classified as either a tragedy or "contemporary history," Bussy D'Ambois is widely considered Chapman's greatest play, and is the earliest in a series of plays that Chapman wrote about the French political scene in his era, including the sequel The Revenge of Bussy D'Ambois, the two-part The Conspiracy and Tragedy of Charles, Duke of Byron, and The Tragedy of Chabot, Admiral of France.

 The play is based on the life of the real Louis de Bussy d'Amboise, who was murdered in 1579.